Lost Wax Casting - How we Do It

-I start with pendant, a charm, a ring, or earrings frequently sculpted wax.
+I start with pendant, a pendant, a ring, or earrings frequently sculpted wax.
 On this finished wax piece, I attach another wax part called spur that looks like a wax stick.
 The spur is connected to a rubber cap that tightly fits one end of a metal tube called flask.
 After attaching the wax on the inner part of the rubber cap, the rubber cap is placed at one end of the metal flask.

 Time for the next stage, the investment!
 Investment looks like plaster of Paris.
 Once mixed with water it hardens (fast!).
 In this step, you combine the investment with a precise quantity of water.
 Mix it well and pour into the flask.
-This simple operation between preparing the investment and pouring is anything but simply because any air bubble stuck inside can ruin your final casted piece!
+This simple operation between preparing the investment and pouring is anything but simply because any air bubble stuck inside can ruin your final caste piece!